ibm-cloud-docs/monitoring/agent/agent_mng_metrics.md

 ```
 {: screen}

-* You are configuring the Sysdig agent to collect all data from metrics that start with *metricA*, *metricB*, and *haproxy.backend*.
+* You are configuring the monitoring agent to collect all data from metrics that start with *metricA*, *metricB*, and *haproxy.backend*.
 * You are filtering out metrics that start with *metricC* and other metrics that start with *haproxy*.
 * The entry `exclude: metricA.*` is ignored.